 Lying face down, bend your right knee and grab your ankle with your right hand.
 (You may want to rest your forehead on your left forearm for support.)
 Gently pull your right foot towards your buttocks until you feel a gentle stretch in the thigh.
 Hold the stretch for 30 seconds before slowly lowering your leg.
 Repeat two more times (for a total of three times), switch sides, and repeat.

 Bonus: A study in the Annals of Internal Medicine found that patients with OA of the knee who performed this exercise as part of an overall routine experienced improved function and reported less pain and stiffness than those who did not.

 Lie down on your back with both knees bent.
 Loop a towel or strap around your right foot and, holding on to the strap for support, extend and elevate your right leg to a 45-degree angle.
 Once you feel a gentle stretch in your right hamstring (behind the knee and thigh), hold for 30 seconds.
 Slowly lower and repeat two more times, switch sides, and repeat.

 Bonus: A 2010 study in the journal Physiotherapy found that hamstring stretching led to significant increases in knee extension range of motion in subjects with knee osteoarthritis.

 When doing these exercises, go at your own pace.
-If you experience pain during these stretches, stop and talk to your doctor during your next visit to see what he or she recommends.
+If you experience pain, stop and make sure to talk to your doctor during your next visit to see what they recommend.